 3. You will be tired.
 All the time.

 4. Your husband/boyfriend/friends will become running widows.
 Or whatever the running equivalent of a football/hockey widow is.

 Training takes time, yo.
 Time that you normally would have spent grabbing dinner, drinks, and generally having a life.
 And unless your friends are also training, odds are they can’t just join you for a quick 12-miler after work one night.
 So let them know that training is going to take priority for a while.
-(That is, unless they are willing to swap your usual happy hours for a yoga or cross training class.)
+(That is, unless they are willing to swap your usual happy hours for a cross training class.)

 5. You probably won’t lose weight.

 Unless you are starting out with a significant amount of weight to lose, don’t bank on training lowering the number on the scale that much.
 Yes, you’ll be burning more calories, but you’ll also need to eat more to keep up your strength (plus, see the aforementioned “hungry all the time”).
 Odds are, if you’re training for a marathon, you’ve been a runner for a while and are probably pretty close to your “happy weight,” and your body is going to hold on to extra calories to support these 1,700 calorie-burning runs you’ll do from time to time.
 Plus, you know, muscle weighs more than fat blah blah blah, and you’ll probably see higher fluctuations from water weight.